Annual Review of Control, Robotics, and Autonomous Systems

-The Annual Review of Control, Robotics, and Autonomous Systems is an annual peer-reviewed scientific journal published by Annual Reviews.
+The Annual Review of Control, Robotics, and Autonomous Systems is an annual peer-reviewed scientific journal published by Annual Reviews (AR).
 In publication since 2018, the journal covers developments in the engineering of autonomous and semiautonomous systems through an annual volume of review articles.
 It is edited by Naomi Ehrich Leonard.
 As of 2023, Annual Review of Control, Robotics, and Autonomous Systems is being published as open access, under the Subscribe to Open model.
-As of 2025, Journal Citation Reports gives the journal an impact factor of 14 for the year 2024, ranking it second of 89 journal titles in the category "Automation and Control Systems" and third of 48 journal titles in the category "Robotics".
+As of 2026, Journal Citation Reports gives the journal an impact factor of 14.6 for the year 2025, ranking it second of 88 journal titles in the category "Automation and Control Systems" and third of 48 journal titles in the category "Robotics".

 History

-The journal was first published in 2018 by publisher Annual Reviews, making it their 49th journal title.
-Its founding editor was Naomi Ehrich Leonard.
+In 2018, the Annual Review of Control, Robotics, and Autonomous Systems became the 49th title published by Annual Reviews (AR), a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
+The journal's founding editor was Naomi Ehrich Leonard.

 Abstracting and indexing

 It is abstracted and indexed in the Science Citation Index Expanded and Inspec.